Corporation Tax: charitable donations relief: introduction

 ICTA88/S337A (1), which provided that in computing a company’s income from any source for CT purposes no deduction is given for charges on income, has been replaced by CTA09/S1301B which refers instead to qualifying charitable donations.

-CTA10/S189 (1) and (2) allow the deduction of charges on income from a company’s total profits (as reduced by any other relief except group relief) in computing CT chargeable for an accounting period.
+CTA10/S189 (1) and (2) allow the deduction of qualifying charitable donations from a company’s total profits (as reduced by any other relief except group relief) in computing CT chargeable for the accounting period in which they are paid.

 CTA10/S189 (3) limits the deduction to the amount that reduces the company’s total profits for the period to nil.